-Attach right v-tail to the elevator channel of your receiver.
-The left v-tail goes to the rudder channel of your receiver.
-You will need to activate the V-tail configuration of your transmitter.
+Attach right aileron to the elevator channel of your receiver.
+Left aileron goes to aileron channel of your receiver.
+You will need to activate the delta wing / elevon configuration of your transmitter.
 Attach the ESC connector to the throttle channel of the receiver.